lately I have been discussing how to make your own simple skin creams.

 Heating and Mixing Stage

 - Once you have weighed all your water phase ingredients put them in a pyrex jug and place in the double boiler.

 - Repeat the same for your oil phase

-- If there is one piece of advice we can give you whilst heating the different phases, that is to ensure that they are all at 70C.
+- If there is one piece of advice I can give you whilst heating the different phases, it is to ensure that they are all at 70C.
 This will help with emulsification, preventing all those lovely ingredients from separating.
 If one phase is at 70C and the other higher, then ingredients could separate!
 The same applies if one phase is below 70C

 - Next hold the ingredients at this heat for around 20 to 30 minutes.
 This is an important part of the process, which will help to keep any unwanted microbes out of your formulas